Rashmiranjan07/JS-tutorial/README.md

 }

 ```
 - create a game where you start with any random game number .
-Ask the user to keep guesssing the game number until the user enters correct value .
+Ask the user to keep guesssing the game number until the user enters correct value.

 ```javascript